Department of Public Health

 Explore the Master of Public Health Program

-Promote, preserve, and restore health.
-That is the mission of our accredited two-year Master of Public Health (MPH) program.
-This is accomplished by educating graduate students to be effective leaders and practitioners at the local, national, and international levels.
-Our program future healthcare practitioners with the necessary skills, knowledge, and attitudes needed to effectively conduct public health assessments, program planning, implementation and evaluation, and applied research to address the needs of our communities.
+Our accredited, two-year Master of Public Health (MPH) Program provides future healthcare practitioners with the necessary skills, knowledge, and attitudes needed to effectively conduct public health assessments, program planning, implementation and evaluation, and applied research to address the needs of our communities.

-We are Public Health professionals dedicated to improving the health of communities.
-In achieving this goal, we are committed to the pursuit of:
+As Public Health professionals dedicated to improving the health of communities we are committed to the pursuit of:

 Community: To enable communities to address their unique Public Health problems, lower barriers to action, and act as a resource for progress.